Skip to main content

 6

-Divide the sweet potato salad and dukkah patties between bowls.
-Crumble the remaining fetta cubes over the salad.
-Serve with the dill & parsley mayonnaise.
+Divide the harissa sweet potato salad and lentil, parsley and dukkah patties between plates.
+Crumble the remaining fetta over the salad.
+Serve with the dill & parsley mayo and lemon wedges.